sgutierrez8c54/codeserv/Home.md

 ### New to the _FIRST_ Tech Challenge?

 Are you new to the _FIRST_ Tech Challenge?
-Would you like to learn the basics of operating the _Control System_ that are used by FTC teams to build a competition robot?
+Would you like to learn the basics of operating the _Control System_ that is used by FTC teams to build a competition robot?
 The following tutorial provides step-by-step instructions on how to get started with your Control System.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[ Beginner's Tutorial ]()